What's going to happen?

 Building on the recent results of the INTERREG NSR Building with Nature project, MANABAS COAST aims to pave the way for the implementation of NbS in the North Sea region.

-Interreg North Sea program is a European grant scheme for spatial and regional development.
-Parties from different countries work together on the projects covered by this Interreg scheme.
-The goal of this Interreg program is to stimulate European cooperation, counter border barriers and learn from each other.
+The Interreg North Sea-program is a European subsidy scheme for spatial and regional development.
+Parties from different countries collaborate on projects that fall under this Interreg scheme.
+The aim of thisprogramme to stimulate European cooperation, combat border barriers, and learn from each other.

 Budget